ssmallman/siempre-hay-primavera/static-server/README.md

-Steps to build and run:
+Steps to build and run the static-server:
+(Note: We don't need to do this anymore!
+Try using docker-compose instead!)

 ```
 # Navigate to project root.
 cd /path/to/siempre-hay-primavera

+# Make sure that the `internal` network exists.
+docker network create internal

 # Builds the image and names it "static-server-image".
 docker build -t static-server-image static-server